“No, we can’t”

 Why has it taken libraries so long to say this?
 As long as we’ve been whinging about a serials crisis, why have we never actually said “journals cost too much; we can’t buy what we need”?
 The answer to that would require a dissertation rather than a blog post, but the Loon will reminisce a bit on the subject, and with any luck tease out some patterns from her reminiscences.

-The very first job interview in librarianship that the Loon ever landed was for a digitization-librarian position, more or less—it was one of those “do all the digital things!” catchall positions (yes, yes, but the Loon was but a young and stupid Loonchick then), and it has doubtless shifted emphasis a good deal over time.
+The very first job interview in librarianship that the Loon ever landed was for a digitization-librarian position, more or less—it was one of those “do all the digital things!” catchall positions (yes, yes, but the Loon was but a young and witless Loonchick then), and it has doubtless shifted emphasis a good deal over time.
 Nonetheless, the university librarian made one thing crystal clear to the Loonchick during one-on-one time: open-access activism was not desired of the lucky hiree, not least because the Big Deal had been quite kind to the library in question, so why rock the boat?

 Shortsighted?
 Assuredly.
 Common train of thought in academic librarianship, especially at smaller institutions?
 Assuredly.
 The Big Deal was kind to many of these libraries, especially combined with consortial purchasing, since they hadn’t ever been able to buy all that much in print.
 A Big Deal brought riches of access previously unimaginable.